6 Pro Tips to Design a User-Friendly Business Directory That Drives Engagement

 Essential Features of a User-Friendly Directory

 The features you include (and exclude) will define your directory’s usefulness.
-According to directory features analysis, the most successful business directories focus on robust search functionality coupled with comprehensive listing details.
+Research from W3C accessibility guidelines shows that the most successful business directories focus on robust search functionality coupled with comprehensive listing details.

 Let’s explore the must-have features that separate mediocre directories from exceptional ones.